 How to Get a Medicare Part B Give Back Plan

-To get a Part B premium reduction plan, you must be enrolled in Part A and Part B. Then, you must not have End-Stage Renal Disease or accepting government assistance that pays part of the Part B premium already.
+To get a Part B premium reduction plan, you must be enrolled in Part A and Part B. Then, you must not be accepting government assistance that pays part of the Part B premium already.